 - the post-2010 obsession with "austerity" which has squeezed out the spare capacity which would have enabled the NHS to deal with both the pandemic and the normal demands on it;

-- ditto the reduction in social security payments which means that the poorest, even some in employment, have to rely on food markets for the bare necessities;
+- ditto the reduction in social security payments which means that the poorest, even some in employment, have to rely on food banks for the bare necessities;

 - ditto the starving of the criminal justice system and prisons, leading to an unacceptable backlog of cases and inhumane conditions in the prisons;